PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 #### source_data_id

 This is a bridge table, linking our ED_visit and E_population tables to our source table.
-The bridge table exists so that we only need to modify a given source once if, say, their url needs updating.
+The bridge table exists so that we only need to modify a given source once if, say, their URL needs updating.

 Fields:
 * source_id